Antimortine/codex-ai/README.md

 -   Python 3.9+ (tested up to 3.13, but check library compatibility if using very new versions) and Pip
 -   Node.js and npm (or yarn)
 -   Git
--   Access to Google Generative AI API (API Key for Gemini)
+-   Access to Google Generative AI API (API Key for Gemini - Paid tier recommended for reliable use)
 -   **Rust Compiler:** The `tokenizers` library (a dependency) often requires Rust for building extensions.
 Install it via [https://rustup.rs/](https://rustup.rs/) if you encounter installation errors related to `cargo`.

 ### Installation & Setup